sigmasaur/AwSW-it/README.md

 * At line 706: Corrected *publically* → *publicly*.
 * At line 782: Slightly pruned to fit fewer lines.
 * At line 788: Corrected *expellation* → *expulsion*.
-* At line 828: Split in multiple parts to fit fewer lines.
+* At line 828: Split into multiple parts to fit fewer lines.

 ### [`remy4.rpy`](italiantl/remy4.rpy)